timothyfraser/sigma/docs/09_workshop.md

-# Workshop: Fault Tree Analysis in R
+# Fault Tree Analysis in R